Peter King's Monday Morning QB: The NFL Catch Rule

 h.
 Political Story of the Week: an op-ed column in the Washington Post, by the summarily fired FBI veteran Andrew McCabe.
 A detailed first-person from one of the casualties of the implosion of our political system.

 i.
-Gesture of the Week: Patriots owner Robert Kraft providing his team plane to fly students and families from Marjory Stoneman Douglas High School to Washington on Thursday, and then back home, after Saturday’s massive rally against gun violence.
+Gesture of the Week: Patriots owner Robert Kraft providing his team plane to fly students and families from Marjory Stoneman Douglas High to Washington on Thursday, and then back home after Saturday’s massive rally against gun violence.

 j.
 No matter your politics, that’s a wonderful thing Kraft did.
 Because no matter what your politics, it is downright insane that semi-automatic killing machines, such as the kind that killed 17 people at the Florida high school, can be owned by average American citizens.